 Steve Tesich’s Oscar-winning script touches all the bases — it’s a coming-of-age with pathos and humor.
 The characters are appealing and the situations feel real.
 Yates, who directed the action classic Bullitt, does an outstanding job filming the last race.
 Usually, directors rely on multiple takes during action sequences.
 Yates does something that’s unexpected — he shoots the last two laps using a single uninterrupted wide-angle.
 The experiment works exceedingly well — it’s an exciting sequence.

 The cast is perfect.
 Christopher is terrific as a local cyclist obsessed with the Italian culture.
 Barbara Barrie (Oscar-nominated) and Paul Dooley (Popeye) nearly steal the film as Christopher’s long-suffering parents.
 Dooley, in particular, has some great lines.
 Look closely for the great P.J.
 Soles (Halloween and Rock ‘n’ Roll High School).
-With Hart Bochner and Amy Wright.
+With Hart Bochner (Supergirl) and Amy Wright (The Deer Hunter).

 Conclusions & Final Thoughts: